shaack/bootstrap-input-spinner/README.md

 # bootstrap-input-spinner

-A Bootstrap/jQuery plugin to create input spinner elements with Bootstrap 4.
+A Bootstrap 4 / jQuery plugin to create input spinner elements for number input.

 ## Example